worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

 ## Setting up Socket.IO on the server

-Add the following code to the file called `index.hs` in the server project to import Socket.IO:
+Add the following code to the file called `index.js` in the server project to import Socket.IO:

 ```js
 const http = require('http');